 Stress and Myositis

-Some positive ways to help reduce stress
+Some healthy ways to help reduce or cope with stress:

 - Avoid people who seem to stress you (when you can).